arkzoidal/oracle-rac-libvirt/README.md

-# vagrant-libvirt-ansible-oracle-rac
+# oracle-rac-libvirt

-- Installs Oracle RAC
+- Install Oracle RAC
-- Start with one or more clean machine(s), end up with a fully configured RAC Cluster.
+- Start with two or more clean machine(s), end up with a fully configured RAC Cluster.

 ### Getting started